coltcodess/coltcreate/README.md

 ### Hi there I'm Colton!

-I'm a computer science student from Canada. 👋
+I'm a computer science student from Canada. :canada:

 💻 Currently Working On:
+---
 - Getting my Computer Science degree

 🛠 Tech Stack:
+---

 <!--
 **coltcreate/coltcreate** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.